jamesocoder/myProjects/docker/vite_ts/README.md

 ![size comparison](./imgs/001.jpg)

 Comparing image sizes in the above image, we can see that the base image, node:alpine, is very slim.
 The production image of the frontend is only ~10mb larger.
 The backend's production image is almost half a gb larger than the base image.
 We only save ~50mb between the backend's development and production builds.

+## Docker container health checks

+[Health checks](https://docs.docker.com/reference/compose-file/services/#healthcheck) are commands run on a container to check its status every interval.
+These can be simple linux commands or entire test suites.
+For instance, a dev could string multiple curl commands together in a [linux shell script](https://www.geeksforgeeks.org/sh-file-format/) to test all end points.
+Docker's health check would then periodically run this script to check a container's responsiveness.
+Failures don't stop a container, but they are reported in `docker inspect` or `docker ps` as being "unhealthy".
+A maintainer could then see this status and investigate further to ensure their service is actually fully working.
+In a real deployment, the interval should be much greater so as to not eat up processing power.

+Health checks rely on the exit codes of the commands it runs.
+Anything other than exit code 0 is regarded as a failure.
+It's important that we are aware of what exit code is issued by the scripts we use to check a container's health.
+In linux, you can check the last exit code received by the shell with `echo $?`; in Powershell, you can use `$LASTEXITCODE`.

+Note how I explicitly chose to write the health check's test command in YAML's sequence syntax so that I can more easily break the curl command string up into multiple lines ([a YAML "block scalar"](https://yaml-multiline.info/)) for easier reading.
+Credit for the syntax explanation goes to [this StackOverflow thread](https://stackoverflow.com/a/21699210/13084818).

+[curl's -f option](https://curl.se/docs/manpage.html#-f) is used in the test command to cause request failures to not print a full response body.

+### How to test health checks

+1. Use `docker compose up hc-back -d`
+2. Use docker inspect to view the `State.Health` element or user `docker ps` to see the container's health.
+3. Try demoing an "unhealthy" container by changing the test to always fail
+    - Add an extra character to the url argument so that we attempt to access the wrong endpoint
+    - After 10 seconds of startup grace time, the failures will begin counting towards an unhealthy status
+4. Clean up with `docker compose down hc-back --rmi all`